 Keep in mind that this measurement does not include the thickness of any underlayment.
 Underlayment is the optional foam padding under the laminate planks.
 With some brands, such as Pergo Outlast+, underlayment comes pre-attached.

-One often confusing measurement listed in laminate flooring specifications is mils.
-A mil is one-thousandth of an inch and it refers to the extremely thin top photographic and wear layers of the flooring.
-For reference, heavy-duty plastic sheeting, such as what you might use as a landscape weed barrier or to protect a floor from painting or construction work, is 6 mils thick.
+A mil is one-thousandth (1/1,000) of an inch and it usually refers to the extremely thin top photographic and wear layers of the flooring.
+By way of comparison, heavy-duty plastic sheeting, of the type used as a landscape weed barrier or to protect a floor from painting or construction work, is 6 mils thick.

 How 12 mm Laminate Compares to Standard Laminate Flooring